BEdo92/RssFeedReader/README.md

 - Filters can be reset using the "Reset Filters" button.
 - Pagination is available with "Next" and "Previous" buttons.
 Users can also select a specific page from a dropdown menu, which defaults to the current page.
 - Clicking on any feed card displays a pop-up with the article details.
 The "Read Original Article" button opens the original article in a new tab.
 - The total number of views is tracked, but not individually per user.
+The number of views only updates when the whole list updates.

 ## Note for Developers: